Startups Don't Have to Be Fort Knox

 Guard Internal Assets

-- Back up your data – Protect your organization against ransomware by keeping extra copies of your files; one example iDrive, updates in real time, so you don’t even need to spend time manually managing the service.
+SECaas products can protect sensitive internal information like company policies and financial documents.
+While security needs differ from company to company, here are some of the basics:- Back up your data - Protect your organization against ransomware by keeping extra copies of your files; one example iDrive, updates in real time, so you don't even need to spend time manually managing the service.

 - Secure your internal accounts -This means using a random string of different numbers and letters for every account, and not storing passwords in a file where hackers can access them (like on the cloud); while you can use a service like 1Password to keep all your passwords in one place, keep in mind that services in this category have experienced breaches.